-The ideal candidate for liposuction has localized areas of excessive fat and otherwise normal body weight and good skin elasticity, and is also free of any complications or preexisting medical conditions, including heart disease, hypertension, diabetes, skin/connective tissue disorders, etc. Liposuction is not successful in treating generalized obesity.
-Patients who are generally overweight, but who exhibit unsightly bulges of fat, may be candidates for treatment of these areas alone.
+The ideal candidate for liposuction has localized areas of excess fat and otherwise normal body weight and good skin elasticity and is also free of any complications or preexisting medical conditions, including heart disease, hypertension, diabetes, skin/connective tissue disorders, etc. Liposuction is not successful in treating generalized obesity.
+Patients who are generally overweight, but who exhibit unsightly bulges of fat, may be candidates for the treatment of these areas alone.
 Localized fat deposits may sometimes be an inherited trait and often do not respond to diet or exercise.
-In these cases, liposuction is often the only way to eliminate the fat.
+In these cases, liposuction is often the only way to eliminate fat.

 Because liposuction does not reduce the amount of skin or address muscle tightening, optimal results are often obtained in those patients with good skin elasticity.
 Young patients typically have skin that readily contracts to the underlying frame.
 That said, pleasing and satisfactory results can also be obtained in older patients with somewhat less skin elasticity.
-Those patients with more skin laxity and poor elasticity may benefit from removal of the excess skin to achieve intended results.
-This might include tummy tuck, arm lifts, breast lifts and buttock lifts.
-To determine if your skin elasticity is appropriate for liposuction, you should schedule a consultation with one of the Board-Certified Plastic Surgeons at CARE.
+Those patients with more skin laxity and poor elasticity may benefit from the removal of the excess skin to achieve intended results.
+This might include tummy tuck, arm lifts, breast lifts, and buttock lifts.
+To determine if your skin elasticity is appropriate for liposuction, you should schedule a consultation with our Board-Certified Plastic Surgeon Dr. Brian Coan.

 In the Raleigh, Durham, Chapel Hill, and Cary area, liposuction is now nearly as common for men as for women.
 The areas commonly treated are:

 - Hips and Waist

 - Chest – Male and Female

 - Inner, Outer, Anterior Thighs